lishichengyan/BPlusTree/README.md

 ## Limitations
 1. Up to now the key only supports **string** type.
 2. Deletion not ready.
 3. Not robust enough.
 If you're reading Abraham Silberschatz's book and has the curiosity to convert the pseudo-code into a real program, this repository may be a good reading material, but if you want to use the source code in your project, you're probably in the wrong place.
 Before I well-test the code, I do not recommend you to use it for any serious developing.
-But believe me, the tree will be robust in the near future.
 ## Demo
 Let's take a look at how insertion works:
 First we define an array ```a```, simulatiing a table in the database: